 Say it out loud.

-That’s your action you take now.
+That’s the action you take now.

-Say it again, and again.
+Repeat it and again.

 Believe it or not, it will soon sound like thoughtful advice.

 It will turn into wisdom if you vocalize it.